How to Send an Email Notification When SQL Server Service Restarts

 td = sp.last_update_date

-from msdb.dbo.suspect_pages sp
+FROM msdb.dbo.suspect_pages sp

 IF @count > 0